 Faith-Based Gatherings, Powwows and Other Cultural and Spiritual Indoor Gatherings

 Gathering sizes for faith-based services and powwows may increase to 30 per cent site capacity or 500 people, whichever is lower, so long as adequate physical distancing can be maintained between members of the public.
-There is no longer a sub-group or cohort requirement.
+There is no sub-group or cohort requirement.

 Personal services businesses (e.g., therapeutic services, hair, and nail salons) that install non-permeable physical barriers between all chairs and other workstations may operate where patrons and employees on site are less than two metres apart.

-The province has also eased certain restrictions on both indoor and outdoor visits of personal care and long-term care settings.
+The province also eased certain restrictions on both indoor and outdoor visits of personal care and long-term care settings.

-The proposed changes to travel restrictions outlined in the phase four draft plan were deferred.
 The province did not lift the 14-day self-isolation requirement for persons travelling into Manitoba from regions in Ontario east of Terrace Bay, Quebec and Atlantic Canada.